 Political Science 490.
-Senior Seminar (6) Consideration of the nature of the discipline.
+Senior Seminar (6) Consideration of nature of the discipline.
 Integration of materials from other courses.
 Relation of political science to other fields of study.
-Prerequisite: Senior major or consent of instructor.
+Student completes senior paper that is either an empirical research paper or a philosophical inquiry reflecting the students coursework or special interest in political science.
+Senior major or consent of instructor.